xoxfaby/Warframe-Guides/_guides/Arbitrations/index.md

 {% include_relative Weapons/Sporelancer.md %}

 ## General Weapon Advice
-Don't forget to upgrade your normal mods to primed versions when you can.

 ### Secondary Advice
 If you have [Amalgam Barrel Diffusion], make sure to pop it on whatever secondary you’re running as it gives a good parkour velocity boost when you’re rolling which really helps with looting fast.